Aaronius/penpal/README.md

 `promise: Promise`

 A promise which will be resolved once communication has been established.
 The promise will be resolved with an object that serves as a proxy for the methods the remote has exposed.
 Calling a method on this proxy object will always return a promise since it involves sending messages to and from the remote which are asynchronous operations.
 When calling a method on this proxy object, you may always pass an instance of `CallOptions` as a final argument.
-See [Method Call Timeouts](#method-call-timeouts) and [Transferable Large Objects](#transferring-large-objects) for more information on `CallOptions`.
+See [Method Call Timeouts](#method-call-timeouts) and [Transferring Large Data](#transferring-large-data) for more information on `CallOptions`.

 `destroy: () => void`